 In 45 seconds this monster fish is thrashing around on the floor of the boat between Bob and April's feet.
 They called it a toro because the thing fights like a bull.
 Then Jose pulled one in.
 It was a different species altogether.
 Hell of a fighter but only about 15-20 lbs.
 Then Bill got one of the smaller ones.
 They told me I had to pull the next one in whether I caught it or not.
 He handed me one of the rubber finger cots and I slid it on.
 I asked Bill, "How I will know if I have one on?"
 He laughed and said I can't miss it.
 He was right.
 The thing hit my bait perpindicular to the boat and it felt like nothing I had ever felt before.
 It would be like putting the line on Lazlo and then shooting him with a BB gun.
 I was petrified.

 The school of sardines were following underneath the ponga and the tuna were picking them off at a rate of about 20-30 strikes a second.
 It was like machine gun fire behind the boat.
 Jose than threw my sardine in the water and about 10 feet off the back a tuna hit my line going the other direction.
 It happened so fast that I didn't realize the line was limp in my hand.
 Immediately the slack came out and the line ate into my finger like butter.
 I gripped and then immediately dropped it like a hot iron.
 Which it was.
 It was excruciating.
 I knew then why they wear the cots.
 The line was limp for about half a second and I instinctively wrapped the line around my hand so I wouldn't get burned again.
 The tuna bolted and the line tightened so hard that I still have a mark across the back of my hand.
 It took me close to 2 minutes to land that one.
-I caught one more and we caught 10 total.
-In all I say it was about 200 lbs of fresh tuna.
-One caught Bill off balance and he went ass over tea kettle into the compartment in front of him.
-He won though.

 When we got back Jose fed everyone (except April) mackerel ceviche with jalapenos and the cerveza flowed like wine.
 My finger never bled.
 The 100 lb. test literally cauterized as it cut and it doesn't even hurt.
 A little fresh lime juice and a band aid will fix me right up.
 What started out to be a lazy, indecisive morning turned out to be the best fishing experience of my life and I never touched a rod or reel.
 Viva La Mexico!!!